 The entrance, in the re-entrant angle, still has an iron yett.
 It leads to the main turnpike stair to the hall above, and into the vaulted basement which contains the kitchen with an arched fireplace.
 The hall has a wide decorated fireplace.
 The private chambers on the floors above of both the wing and main block were reached by a turnpike stair in the re-entrant angle.

 Greenknowe passed by marriage from the Gordons to the Setons of Touch, who built the castle or rebuilt an earlier stronghold.
+The Fairbairns of West Gordon are on record at the end of the 16th century.
 In the 17th century the property was acquired by the Pringles of Stichill, and in 1649 Robert Pringle of Stichill had a ratification which mentions the tower, fortalice and manor place called Greenknow.
 One of the family was Walter Pringle, a noted writer and Covenanter.
+The Pringles held the property in 1771.

-Greenknowe later passed to the Dalrymples, who occupied the tower until the middle of the 19th century, and there are some impressive old trees around the building.
-The tower was put into the care of the State in 1937.
+Greenknowe later passed to the Dalrymples, who occupied the tower until early in the 19th century, but the lands then went to the Fairholms and the tower was unroofed as mentioned above.
+There are some impressive old trees around the building, and the tower was put into the care of the State (now HES) in 1937.